Korean dating shows

 Image credit: WATCHA

-Love & Joy features four male and four female participants who come from all walks of life.
+Love & Joy features 4 male and 4 female participants who come from all walks of life.
 However, they share one thing in common – they are stuck at the crossroads of friendship and love.

 This show attempts to tackle the question, “Can a friendship between a man and a woman be purely platonic?”

 Love & Joy is co-organised with YouTube stars Enjoy Couple, a Korean channel with more than 2 million subscribers.
 The channel is owned by a comedian couple of eight years, Son-Min-soo and Lim Lala.